industrial-edge/opc-ua-application-getting-started/README.md

 You can find the further information about the following steps in the [docs](docs/Installation.md)

-- Configure IE Databus
+- Configure Databus
-- Configure IE S7 Connector
+- Configure OPC UA Connector
-- Collect data in IE Flow Creator and calculate KPIs
+- Collect data in Flow Creator and calculate KPIs
 - Create custom data source (new metadata, publish data to new topic)
 - Install and configure OPC UA configurator and application